 For the Ski Patrollers

-Submitted on 02/14/2013 - 5:20pmThe death of Alpine Meadows patroller Bill Foster shook the Lake Tahoe community in a very big way.
+Submitted by liz on Thu, 02/14/2013 - 4:20pmThe death of Alpine Meadows patroller Bill Foster shook the Lake Tahoe community in a very big way.
 Foster was a 30-year veteran, a mentor and a friend to everyone he ever worked with in the industry.
 During routine avalanche control work on December 24, 2012, Foster stood in the “safe-spot” when the charge was thrown.
 No one expected the resulting avalanche to reach him, but it did.
 He had probably stood in that exact spot hundreds of times before.

 The memorial service held at Alpine Meadows hosted over 600 patrollers from around the world who wanted to pay tribute.
 Gretchen Brugman, wife of Sugar Bowl patroller, Andrew Pinkham, attended the service and tells her story of our unsung heroes. —Ed.

 I stand at the rear of a huge room in the lodge at the Alpine Meadows Ski Resort.
 It is packed tight with people—sitting, standing, some of them standing on chairs.
 This is the memorial service for ski patroller Bill Foster who, after nearly 30 years as a patroller at Alpine, died on the job on December 24, 2012.

 I can’t see the speaker from where I am, but it doesn’t matter.
 Even when I can’t understand his words, I can hear his emotion.
 There are humorous stories to be shared, passionate stories, and personal ones as well.
 When his voice cracks, I hear the tears streaming down his cheeks even if I can’t see them.
 Tears spring to my own eyes.